konnectors/libs/docs/api.md

 </li>
 <li><p><code>options</code> (object) is optional.
 Possible options :</p>
 <ul>
-<li><code>timeout</code> (timestamp) can be used if your connector
+<li><code>timeout</code> (timestamp) can be used if your connector needs to fetch a lot of files and if the
-needs to fetch a lot of files and if the the stack does not give enough time to your connector to fetch it all.
+stack does not give enough time to your connector to fetch it all.
 It could happen that the connector is stopped right in the middle of the download of the file and the file will be broken.
 With the <code>timeout</code> option, the <code>saveFiles</code> function will check if the timeout has passed right after downloading each file and then will be sure to be stopped cleanly if the timeout is not too long.
 And since it is really fast to check that a file has already been downloaded, on the next run of the connector, it will be able to download some more files, and so on.
 If you want the timeout to be in 10s, do <code>Date.now() + 10*1000</code>.
 You can try it in the previous code.</li>
 </ul>
 </li>
 </ul>